Boston Terriers Australia

 There are many articles on the net about crate training, look some of these up if you are new to puppy ownership and intend to crate your pup at night or while not with him.

-Some pups just walk right in and take over, others are not so sure, how you handle this first contact can affect how your dog turns out, if he is happy to interact and be cuddled right off, that is fine, but if he is uncertain and wants space, leave him alone to sort out his new area, just be about, but not intrusive and stop kids from insisting on aproaching, if he finds a quiet spot and hides, leave him alone, he will venture out when ready, have food there but do NOT keep poking it under his nose if he refuses it.
+Some pups just walk right in and take over, others are not so sure, how you handle this first contact can affect how your dog turns out, if he is happy to interact and be cuddled right off, that is fine, but if he is uncertain and wants space, leave him alone to sort out his new area, just be about, but not intrusive and stop kids from insisting on approaching, if he finds a quiet spot and hides, leave him alone, he will venture out when ready, have food there but do NOT keep poking it under his nose if he refuses it.

-All pups are different and those who are not forced into contact with what to them with their small knowledge of this, all of a sudden, huge world full of stange beings, will do far better with levels of confidence later on if they are not terrified by forced intimacy right from the start, be calm and more or less let them think you are ignoring them, they will come to you in their own good time, do not fuss or worry just keep calm and matter of fact.
+All pups are different and those who are not forced into contact with what to them with their small knowledge of this, all of a sudden, huge world full of strange beings, will do far better with levels of confidence later on if they are not terrified by forced intimacy right from the start, be calm and more or less let them think you are ignoring them, they will come to you in their own good time, do not fuss or worry just keep calm and matter of fact.

 Worms and other parasites.